 If you’re thinking of buying a clothes iron, here’s everything you need to know, from key features to some of the best models at various price points.
-You can also find steamers at Shopping reader-favorite retailers like Walmart, Target, Amazon, Kohl’s, Bed Bath & Beyond and Best Buy, among others.
+You can also find steamers at Select reader-favorite retailers like Walmart, Target, Amazon, Kohl’s, Bed Bath & Beyond and Best Buy, among others.

 Should you get a clothes iron?

 Irons are handheld kitchen appliances that help smooth out your garments.
 Almost any type of fabric can be ironed, and many specific types should be ironed to maintain their original form.

 “Almost all clothing items that contain natural fibers, like cotton, linen or silk, will need an iron touch-up,” said Teresa Hunsaker, a family and consumer science educator at Utah State University — she writes a column offering cleaning tips during Covid-19.